dumitrugolubov/odyssey-exchange/docs/guide/getting-started.md

-# Getting Started with YourCEX
+# Getting Started with Odyssey Exchange

-Welcome to YourCEX!
+Welcome to Odyssey Exchange!
 This guide will help you get started with our platform.

 ## 1. Create an Account